Ministry of Internal Affairs of Georgia: Human Rights Protection Department

 The Human Rights Protection Department was created in January, 2018, a month after the appointment of Giorgi Gakharia to the position of the Minister of Internal Affairs.

 The Human Rights Protection Department ensures timely response and effective investigation into the particular categories of cases such as domestic violence, violence against women, crimes committed on discrimination ground, trafficking, offense committed by/against juveniles.

 Director of the Department is Ms. Londa Toloraia since the day of its foundation.

 112

-In order to establish an effective system of management of emergency situations the joint emergency number – “112” was launched in 2012, the "112" receives reports on the need for various urgent assistance from different points of Georgia and transmit them to appropriate services in 24/7 mode.
-The “112” is the Legal Entity of Public Law of the Ministry of Internal Affairs of Georgia.
+In order to establish an effective system of management of emergency situations the joint emergency number – "112" was launched in 2012, the "112" receives reports on the need for various urgent assistance from different points of Georgia and transmit them to appropriate services in 24/7 mode.
+The "112" telephone number is a legal entity of Public Law of the Ministry of Internal Affairs of Georgia.
 With 112, one can call a police, fire-rescue service and emergency medical service.